James Hommyll: James Hommyll the elder, and James III

 His father, also called James Hommyll, was the king's tailor.
 In August 1573 he made a black velvet doublet with a "side gown" for James III of Scotland from French black woollen cloth supplied by Walter Bertraham.
 Bertraham had a substantial house on the Royal Mile, used, after his death, as a lodging for the Spanish ambassador Pedro de Ayala in 1496.
 In 1474 Hommyll lined a blue gown for the king with cloth called "tartare" supplied by Issabell Williamsone.
 In January 1478 the king gave him an annual pension of £20.
 He was regarded as a member of the king's household, and given £20 to repair his own house.

-It has been suggested that the tailor was one of the favourites of James III who were executed at Lauder Bridge in 1482 during the crisis following the invasion of Scotland by the English, but his pension was paid for a number of years after that date.
+It has been suggested that the tailor was one of the favourites of James III who were executed at Lauder Bridge in 1482 during the crisis following the invasion of Scotland by the English, John Lesley wrote that "James Hommyll tailyeour" was a victim, but his pension was paid for a number of years after that date.
 He was forfeited in 1488 for quitting Scotland after the battle of Sauchieburn, joining an embassy in England from James III against the supporters of his son, but was pardoned by James IV.